I know you.

 Am I right??

-Oh sorry I’ve got the wrong person, I’m thinking of the wife.
+Oh sorry I’ve got the wrong person, I’m thinking of Hannah.

 Seriously, give her a form or a survey to complete and she’s yours.

 She’s a bit weird, guess that’s why she’s married me.

 Nice story Nick but what’s it got to do with life insurance?

 Allrighty, I’ll get on with it.

 You can apply for multiple life insurance policies but it will entail a lot of form filling.

 Let’s find out…